jacdevos/jacdevos.github.io.old/_posts/2015-08-12-how-to-become-a-thought-leader-in-software.md

 published: true
 ---

-## How to Become a Thought Leader in Software
 _**Impressions from Agile 2015**_

 “Am I going to be bored or enlightened?” was the question I asked before attending Agile 2015, my first international software development conference as a speaker.